liu-xb/E2BoWs/README.md

 # caffe
 We provide the source code for paper "E2BoWs: End-to-End Bag-of-Words Model vid Deep Convolutional Neural Network" in ChinaMM 2017.
+Paper is also accepted by Neurocomputing.
 The paper can be downloaded at "https://arxiv.org/abs/1709.05903".
 If you find our work helpful, please kindly cite our paper:

 @article{E2BoWs,
   title={E2BoWs: An End-to-End Bag-of-Words Model via Deep Convolutional Neural Network},